What Happens to Life Insurance with No Beneficiary?

 The Probate Process

 Probate is the legal process through which courts determine how a deceased person's assets are distributed.
-Once life insurance proceeds go to your estate, they become subject to this process.
-A court will approve an executor, locate and value assets, pay any outstanding debts and taxes, and finally distribute what remains to heirs.
+Once life insurance proceeds go to your estate, they enter this process.
+A court will approve an executor, locate and value assets, pay any outstanding debts and taxes and finally distribute what remains to heirs.

 money2 icon